Last Updated on September 6, 2023

 How To Hide Cords On A Wall-Mounted TV

 You’re probably hanging a TV on the wall because you want a cleaner, more elevated design look, right?
 So why would you have pesky cords dangling from it?
-To avoid the frat house look and keep cords out of sight, there are a couple of solutions for hiding cords on a wall-mounted TV.
+There are a couple of solutions for hiding cords on a wall-mounted TV to avoid the frat house look and keep cords out of sight.
 The best way requires a drill and cord kit, but if you’re a renter, there is another option.

 This In Wall Cord Management Kit is available on Amazon and is perfect for hiding low-voltage cords.
 They claim it can be done in 30 minutes if you have a drill (they even include the saw attachment in this particular kit.)